 “Ranchers” (52:00 mp3):

 Our host documents a year on a Roxanne Linderman’s Montana sheep ranch, raising, lambing, herding, shearing, and selling sheep.

-Attilio Genasci, interviewed for this story at age 97, held onto his California alpine-valley cattle ranch.
-Produced for the Nature Conservancy’s and Stories from Heart of the Land .
-Saving the Sierra
+The late Attilio Genasci, interviewed for this story at age 97, held onto his California alpine-valley cattle ranch.
+Produced for the Nature Conservancy’s Stories from Heart of the Land and Saving the Sierra.

 Pam Fraser’s Flickr set for her neighbor JohnH.

 Host— Larry Massett of Hearing Voices

 A Thanksgiving audio feast.
 We binge on fattening stories, then purge with a documentary on refusing food:

 detail of painting “First Thanksgiving” by Jean Louis Gerome Ferris (1863-1930)

 courtesy Library of Congress, Prints and Photographs Division, Detroit Publishing Company Collection